metaperl/flash-goban/README.md

 https://youtu.be/4B0VT44Aof4

 1. Open up Anki (after proper installation, see below)
-2. Open up Flash-Goban
-3. Open up a game in KaTrain
+1. Open up a game in KaTrain
-5. Scroll through until you see a position where you could've done much better
+1. Scroll through until you see a position where you could've done much better
-6. alt-tab to Flash-Goban and click "make flashcard"
+1. invoke Flash-Goban
-7. A flashcard is made where the front of the flashcard is the game position with no move analysis and the back of the flashcard is the game position with move analysis
+1. A flashcard is made where the front of the flashcard is the game position with no move analysis and the back of the flashcard is the game position with move analysis

 # Installation